Divorcing a Narcissist

-When a divorcing couple is made up of one narcissist and one reasonably normal person, the narcissistic spouse can single-handedly create all kinds of conflict.
-The narcissist’s actions cause the “normal” spouse to go into defense mode…especially when children are involved.
-To outsiders, it looks like a fight between equals, but what is really happening is that the normal spouse is trying to protect the children from a bully.
+When a divorcing couple is made up of a narcissist and a non-narcissist, the narcissistic spouse can single-handedly create all kinds of conflict.
+The narcissist’s actions cause the “normal” spouse to go into defense mode, especially when children are involved.
+To outsiders, it looks like a fight between equals, but what is really happening is that the non-narcissist is trying to protect the children from a bully.
 Many people do not recognize the qualities of narcissism, even when they are involved with a narcissist.

-Although my example above of Mark and Ellen speaks to a male narcissist, there are many divorces and relationships that involve female narcissists and I have seen an even draw in my practice.
+Although the example of Mark and Ellen speaks to a male narcissist, many divorces and relationships involve female narcissists; I have seen an even draw in my practice.
 This is not a gender issue.

-When narcissists feel that they have lost, or they feel rejected or abandoned, they don’t forget it.
-The issues remain in their mind as “It’s all your fault.”
-“How could you do this to me?”
-They want to strike back and often do it through the children and finances.
+When narcissists feel that they have lost, or feel rejected or abandoned, they don’t forget it.
+The issues remain in their mind as: “It’s all your fault" or “How could you do this to me?”
+They want to strike back and often do so through children and finances.
 They suffer from what is called the narcissistic injury.
-The Diagnostic and Statistical Manual of Mental Disorders defines the narcissistic injury as, “vulnerability in self-esteem which makes narcissistic people very sensitive to injury from criticism or defeat.
-Although they may not show it outwardly, criticism may haunt these individuals and may leave them feeling humiliated, degraded, hollow and empty.
+The Diagnostic and Statistical Manual of Mental Disorders defines narcissistic injury as “vulnerability in self-esteem which makes narcissistic people very sensitive to injury from criticism or defeat.
+Although they may not show it outwardly, criticism may haunt these individuals and leave them feeling humiliated, degraded, hollow, and empty.
 They react with disdain, rage, or defiant counterattack.”

-While “normal” divorces usually take about three years to fully adjust to the changes in lifestyle, narcissists never get over the divorce and continue to blame their partner for their feelings of inadequacy, lack of happiness, lack of love, even long after the divorce is made final.
+While “normal” divorcing couples usually take about three years to fully adjust to the changes in lifestyle, narcissists never get over a divorce and continue to blame their partner for their feelings of inadequacy, lack of happiness, or lack of love, even long after the divorce is final.

 If you think you are breaking up with a narcissist or are divorcing a narcissist it is important to be well prepared and have sound professional help.
 If you have children, it will be even more complicated.
-My recent book titled, Will I Ever Be Free of You?
-How to Navigate a High-Conflict Divorce from a Narcissist, and Heal Your Family, has many tips to help you in the process.
+My book, Will I Ever Be Free of You?, has tips to help you.
 A continued challenge remains as we proceed in educating divorce professionals and the courts about the ramifications of narcissistic behavior in divorce.